 Retail, IT, Marketing and Banking businesses are currently in the middle of a wave of Big Data which is quickly becoming harder to not only manage, but also make sense of.
-These businesses will often have more data than they need to solve a problem, and parsing it into an easy-to-understand and digestible formats has become difficult.
+These businesses will often have more data than they need to solve a problem, and parsing it into an easy-to-understand and digestible formats have become difficult.
 This is where data visualization comes in.

 Data visualization is the presentation of quantitative information in a graphical form.
 In other words, data visualizations turn large and small datasets into visuals that are easier for the human brain to understand and process.